Another year has come and gone, and Anime Banzai Convention successfully completed.

 Good news, Banzai-goers!
 If you use public transportation, then this announcement is for YOU!

-The cities of Layton and Clearfield, in collaboration with UTA, now have a Midtown Trolley (#628) that will pick you up from either of the two FrontRunner stations near the Davis Conference Center (Layton further south or Clearfield further north) and bring you right to the front door of the DCC.
+The cities of Layton and Clearfield, in collaboration with UTA, have a Midtown Trolley (#628) that will pick you up from either of the two FrontRunner stations near the Davis Conference Center (Layton further south or Clearfield further north) and bring you right to the DCC.

 And here’s the best part: it’s FREE.